-$\otimes$ THERE IS A MAJORITY IN FAVOUR OF A FUR BAN IN THE UK
+THERE IS A MAJORITY IN FAVOUR OF A FUR BAN IN THE UK

 The results often proclaimed and shouted about by animal rights groups apparently showing a majority in favour of a fur ban in the UK are of course the results of questions asked by those very same groups and are leading, for example, failing to describe the true nature of the fur sector.
-Research shows that there is no outright majority in favour of a ban on responsibly sourced fur in the UK.
-The overwhelming majority of people in the UK support the use and consumption of animals from sustainable and responsibly sources.
+Research by Opinium, commissioned by BFTA in January 2025 shows that only 37% support a ban on the use and consumption of natural fur from sustainable and responsibly sources.
+A majority of 18-34-year-olds support sales of these types of fur in the UK, even if they choose not to wear or buy it.

 The claims by animal rights groups that there is a moral outrage about the sale of real fur in the UK is nothing but a fabricated line with no evidence to back up such a statement.
-Indeed. as described below fur sales have increased in recent years; this wouldn't be happening if there was a moral outrage.